 The Power of Control and Responsibility: A Whackadoodle lesson regarding the importance of taking responsibility for your choices in order to take control of your life, including a few words about not falling to the dark side.
-If you have entered this story in the middle, click here for the prologue.
+If you have entered this story in the middle, click here for the table of contents.

 “Just like with personality, people fall along a spectrum when it comes to how the little or how much they take control of and responsibility for their lives,” I explained one more time.
 “Unlike with personality, which is innate, control is a mindset that can be changed.”